From Data Center IoT Telemetry to Data Analytics Chatbots -- Virtual Knowledge Graph is All You Need: Introduction

+What if we shift this paradigm and teach IoT systems to understand our natural language by leveraging recent progress in Large Language Models (LLMs)?
+What would be the key components that need to be added to a state-of-the-art IoT installation to enable this shift?
+And what would be the implications for cost and accuracy, in terms of computational resources and quality of communication?
+In this paper, we tackle these research questions in the context of data center telemetry, which applies IoT and Industry 4.0 technologies and principles to large-scale data center operations.

+One of the fundamental challenges in realizing this vision is the heterogeneity of IoT data sources.
+Large-scale deployments integrate information from diverse devices, protocols, and data models, creating fragmentation that hinders interoperability.
+Knowledge Graph (KG) approaches have emerged as an effective solution, unifying these heterogeneous datasets within a shared semantic framework.
+By representing entities and their complex relationships as graphs, KGs enable more intuitive querying, interpretation, and integration of diverse data sources.
+This semantic unification proves especially valuable in data center telemetry, where KGs structure telemetry data into graph models that capture both physical and logical relationships, facilitating more efficient and intuitive data exploration through powerful graph query languages like SPARQL.

+A recent paper by Zong et al. \cite{zong2024integratinglargelanguagemodels} evaluates the efficacy of Large Language Models (LLMs) in generating IoT sensor data analysis code on two relatively simple datasets, reporting that ChatGPT-4 achieves a success rate between 20\% and 50\% according to the natural language query complexity.
+More than 80\% of the errors are caused by the LLM failing in generating valid code for data fetching/import and using the right column name --- highlighting the limited capability of current SoA LLMs to ground themselves in IoT installation domain specifics.

-Recent work \cite{khan2025exasage} has shown that KGs are effective for grounding Large Language Models (LLMs) in SPARQL query generation from natural language.
-The authors present a conversational interface to ODA data by using an LLM to translate user input into SPARQL queries, leveraging the ODA ontology from \cite{khanExaQueryProvingData2024}.
-Without a KG, the LLM achieves only 25\% accuracy—since this task requires explicitly handling the relationships between different ODA NoSQL DB tables—whereas the KG improves this to 92.5\% by encoding these relationships directly within its graph structure.
-The authors also introduce a Virtual Knowledge Graph (VKG) approach for dynamic, query-driven KG construction, enabling scalable ODA knowledge access.
+In contrast, recent work \cite{khan2025exasage} has shown that KGs are effective for grounding LLMs in SPARQL query generation from natural language.
+The authors present a conversational interface to IoT data targeting data center telemetry by using an LLM to translate user input into SPARQL queries, leveraging the domain-specific ontology \cite{khanExaQueryProvingData2024}.
+Without a KG, the LLM achieves only 25\% accuracy—since this task requires explicitly handling the relationships between different NoSQL DB tables—whereas the KG improves this to 92.5\% by encoding these relationships directly within its graph structure.
+The authors also introduce a Virtual Knowledge Graph (VKG) approach for dynamic, query-driven KG construction, enabling scalable data center telemetry access.
 However, the reported 20.36s average end-to-end latency renders it impractical for real-time chatbot applications.